qtproject/pyside-pyside-setup/sources/pyside6/doc/gettingstarted/package_details.rst

   relevant macros.
 * ``pyside6-qmlimportscanner``, to identify the QML modules imported from a project/QML files and dump the result as a JSON array.
+* ``pyside6-qmlcachegen``, to compile QML to bytecode at compile time for bundling inside the binary.

 Translations
 ~~~~~~~~~~~~